Boteval/compare-classifiers/README.md

             :accuracy accuracy }))})
           ```
 + __seamless audit trail__
 Remember, we can easily get a cube where each metric is computed per combinatoric combination of all values of all dimensions.
 Each evaluation seamlessly gets its own audit file, where the mapper's result per object is neatly recorded ― so you can always trace/audit/prove how your calculation was made.
+Look for the audits under the `traces` sub-directories under `output`.

 + __convenient CSV input format__
 As input, this library expects a CSV file containing object-ids and their gold tagging, along taggings returned by one or more classifiers.
-If the objects are text to be categorized, you may include the actual texts alongside the object-id column ― the library will ignore all columns that are not specifically designated through a mapping file.
+If the objects are text to be categorized, you may include the actual texts alongside the object-id column ― the library will ignore all columns that are not specifically designated through your user-supplied mapping file.

   Rather than relying on a hardwired naming convention for CSV column headers, this library can process any CSV file, as long as the first row comprises the column headers ― an input mapping file is used to tell the library which columns to look at (more on the mapping file syntax below).
+Output files will be generated under the `output` directory.
 + __concurrency__
 While not yet performance optimized, this library will squeeze out all the CPU power available on your machine, parallelizing its computation for different dimensions.

 + __CSV output cube__